Mithra Pharmaceuticals (OTCMKTS:MITPF) Shares Down 0%

-Mithra Pharmaceuticals SA (OTCMKTS:MITPF)’s share price traded down 0% during trading on Tuesday .
+Mithra Pharmaceuticals SA (OTCMKTS:MITPF)’s stock price traded down 0% on Tuesday .
 The stock traded as low as $23.90 and last traded at $23.90.
-100 shares changed hands during trading, a decline of 94% from the average session volume of 1,600 shares.
+100 shares traded hands during trading, a decline of 94% from the average session volume of 1,600 shares.
 The stock had previously closed at $23.91.

-Separately, Berenberg Bank restated a “buy” rating on shares of Mithra Pharmaceuticals in a research report on Wednesday, December 1st.
+Separately, Berenberg Bank reissued a “buy” rating on shares of Mithra Pharmaceuticals in a report on Wednesday, December 1st.

 The company has a 50-day moving average of $23.90 and a 200 day moving average of $23.90.